|

 in short, painful, gasping sobs.

-in the TARDIS.
-She was only awake because she was thirsty and went to
+anything in the TARDIS.
+She was only awake because she was thirsty and

-get a drink of water.
-Then she heard the sounds and came to see what was
+went to get a drink of water.
+Then she heard the sounds and came to see

-the way Humans did, and if he didn't have Humans with him in the TARDIS
+sleep the way Humans did, and if he didn’t have Humans with him

-she was asleep he was alone with his own thoughts and his own feelings.
+At night when she was asleep he was alone with his own thoughts and his

-And she was shocked to discover how sad those thoughts and feelings were.
+own feelings.
+She was shocked to discover how sad those thoughts and feelings

-never have broken down that way in front of her.
-He thought he was alone.
+would never have broken down that way in front of her.
+He thought he was

-Doctor, she thought as she went back to her own bed.
-It wasn't fair.
-He
+Poor Doctor, she thought as she went back to her own bed.
+It wasn’t

-was a good man.
-A wonderful man.
+fair.
+He was a good man.
 He helped so many people.
-There must
+There must be millions

-be millions of people who owed him their very lives.
-But he himself was
+of them who owed him their very lives.
+But he himself was SO lonely.
+He

-SO lonely.
-He had no home but the TARDIS.
-She was about his only friend
+had no home but the TARDIS.
+She was about his only friend at the moment.

 She turned over in her bed and buried her head in the pillow.
 She could